 The sea swell beckons surfers to Sligo while history buffs travel to explore the ancient sites and megalithic tombs.
 Visit scenic Mullaghmore Head and take a surfing lesson at Strandhill.
 Trace the footsteps of W.B.
 Yeats and find the very same spots he fell in love with all those years ago.
 The rich heritage of Yeats County captivates visitors time and time again.

 Venture to Erris Head Peninsula in County Mayo and wonder at the expanse of open land, with contrasts of light and dark.
 The white sand and clear waters of the Inishkea Islands are a beachcomber’s dream.
 Collect seashells on Blacksod Bay and visit Ireland’s largest colony of Atlantic grey seals.
 Escape to this remote corner of the country, walk the Erris Head Loop Walk and appreciate its unspoiled beauty.

-Clew Bay in County Mayo has an island for every day of the year, or at least, so the stories go.
+County Mayo's Clew Bay has an island for every day of the year, or at least, so the stories go.
 The Bay’s beach combines Blue Flag shores with submerged drumlins formed an ice age ago.
 Get out on the water and try some adventure activities, choose from paddle-boarding, kayaking and water skiing.
 Take a boat trip and appreciate the stunning coastal scenery, you’ll remember the spectacular views long after your visit.